williamkannis/Beta-diversity-change-drivers/README.md

 * ```phylo_data_prep.R```: Compiles phylogenetic data from multiple trees into a super tree that includes all 449 fish species in the analysis.
 This script loads in a compressive fish phylogeny from the [Fish Tree of Life](https://fishtreeoflife.org/), and uses downloaded data from [TimeTree](http://www.timetree.org/) and other publicly available datasets to fill in missing species.
 The output of this script was used to estimate missing trait values and to calculate phylogenetic beta diversity. <ins>NOTE:</ins> Running this script requires users to download all phylogenetic trees from their original data sources found in Appendix 3 of manuscript.

 ### Trait data
-Raw trait data obtained from publicly available datasets and upon request should be stored BLANK.
+Raw trait data obtained from publicly available datasets and upon request should be stored ```Diversity Input Data/```.
 * ```trait_data_prep.R```: Compile trait data for all 449 fish.
 This script uses trait data from two trait databases and fills in missing trait values based on phylogenetic relationships and literature review.
 The output of this script was used to calculate functional beta diversity. <ins>NOTE:</ins> Running this script requires users to download the publicly available data set from [Frimpong & Angermeier (2009)](https://www.sciencebase.gov/catalog/item/5a7c6e8ce4b00f54eb2318c0) and request the database from [Giam & Olden (2016)](https://doi.org/10.1111/geb.12475).